RafaelRuiz51/Linux-Security-Lab/README.md

 ## Audit Logging

-Configured auditd to monitor critical system files and analyzed authentication logs.

-**What I Did**
+### Summary
+Audit logging is how security teams detect unauthorized changes on a system.
+I configured auditd to watch critical system files and set up log analysis to identify failed login attempts — the same techniques used in real incident response.

+### What I Did
 - Installed and enabled auditd
-- Set watches on /etc/passwd and /etc/shadow
+- Set watches on /etc/passwd and /etc/shadow to detect unauthorized modifications
-- Triggered audit events by adding a test user
+- Triggered audit events by adding a test user and confirmed they were captured
-- Searched audit logs with ausearch
+- Searched audit logs with ausearch and generated reports with aureport
-- Analyzed auth.log for failed login attempts and suspicious IPs
+- Analyzed auth.log to identify failed login attempts and suspicious source IPs

 **Screenshots**